 The Conference – 25-27 November (Melbourne)

 The annual conference is fast approaching with invitations to our members and participants going out in August.
 This year the three day Melbourne event will focus on outcomes, application and adoption.
-The program is still in progress however all the latest details can be found online.

 The education day (with the 25 current PhD and masters students) will be held on Tuesday 24 November (the day before the conference) with an open invitation for CRCSI stakeholders to attend the afternoon session to either be part of or to listen to “The Pitch”.
 This unique occasion captures, in three minutes, early stage ideas and the people who will lead the way.